Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Storage Tiering: Moving infrequently accessed data to lower-cost storage tiers.

-These efforts along your journey to scale and optimize value, driven by your FinOps team, lead to Realized Savings and improved performance.
+These efforts, driven by your FinOps team, lead to Realised Savings and improved performance.

 Step 3: Foster a Culture of Collaboration

-Optimization is a team sport.
+Optimisation is a team sport.
 This step is about breaking down the silos between development, operations, and finance.
-By providing shared dashboards and common goals (shared objectives), you empower teams to take ownership of their cloud consumption.
-When developers can see the cost implications of their code in real-time, they are incentivized to build more efficient applications.
-This collaborative culture is integral to the journey of continuous value.
+By providing shared dashboards and common goals, you empower teams to take ownership of their cloud consumption.
+When developers can see the cost implications of their code in real time, they are incentivised to build more efficient applications.

 Step 4: Evaluate and Adopt Emerging Technologies

 The cloud is constantly evolving.
 New services and capabilities are released every day.
 This step involves creating a formal process for evaluating and adopting these emerging technologies.
-Your CCoE should continuously scan the horizon for new tools—like serverless, containers, AI/ML platforms, and edge computing—that could deliver a competitive advantage.
-Adopting these advances complements Wave 5’s goal to optimize and scale, resulting in an updated Technology Roadmap that keeps your architecture modern and effective.
+Your CCoE should continuously scan the horizon for new tools—like serverless, containers, AI agents, sovereign platforms and edge computing—that could deliver a competitive advantage.
+The result is an updated Technology Roadmap that keeps your architecture modern and effective.

 Step 5: Iterate on the Cloud Strategy

 Finally, the insights gained from this entire wave—from performance analysis to technology evaluation—are used to iterate on your core cloud strategy.
 The cloud is not a static destination.
 As your business changes, your cloud strategy must change with it.
-Optimizing and scaling in step five further enhances the journey to continuous value.
 The Updated Strategy from this step becomes the direct input for a new cycle of Wave 1: Align Objectives.

 This is the self-improving feedback loop that makes the cloud so powerful.
-It transforms your IT organization from a cost center into a strategic enabler of business innovation, ensuring your cloud journey delivers ever-increasing value over time.
+It transforms your IT organisation from a cost centre into a strategic enabler of business innovation, ensuring your cloud journey delivers ever-increasing value over time.

 As you begin to scale your cloud presence, the complexity of managing it grows exponentially.
-Without a strong governance framework, organizations often face a difficult choice: move fast and break things, or move slow and miss opportunities.
-Wave 4: Establish Governance – Enabling Speed with Safety is designed to eliminate this trade-off, allowing you to establish governance which ensures both speed and safety.
+Without a strong governance framework, organisations often face a difficult choice: move fast and break things, or move slow and miss opportunities.
+Wave 4 is designed to eliminate this trade-off.
 It’s about creating a system of automated controls and clear policies that allow your teams to innovate with speed, while ensuring the entire environment remains secure, compliant, and cost-effective.

-Effective governance is not about restricting access; it’s about providing a safe and efficient path forward, establishing governance while enabling speed and safety simultaneously.
+Effective governance is not about restricting access; it’s about providing a safe and efficient path forward.
 It’s the digital guardrails that keep your cloud journey on track.

 Step 1: Implement Automated Guardrails

 The cornerstone of modern cloud governance is automation.
 Instead of relying on manual reviews and approvals, you can codify your policies and enforce them automatically.
-These Automated Guardrails, often implemented using Infrastructure as Code (IaC) tools like Terraform or native cloud services, can:
+These Automated Guardrails, implemented using Infrastructure as Code (IaC) tools like Terraform or native services such as Azure Policy and AWS Control Tower, can:

-Prevent the creation of non-compliant resources (e.g., publicly exposed storage buckets).
+Prevent the creation of non-compliant resources (e.g., publicly exposed storage buckets or resources outside EU regions).

 Ensure all resources are tagged correctly for cost allocation.